Richard Toomey has led Beaufort Memorial Hospital as President and CEO since 2007. He brings over 23 years of professional experience to the hospital.

 He is a graduate of the Industrial and Labor Relations School at Cornell University and is currently pursuing his MBA in Healthcare Administration at Florida Institute of Technology.

 Mr. Homyk is also a 2010 graduate of the Leadership Beaufort Program and is on the board of directors for the local YMCA and the Regional Workforce Investment Board.

-Mrs. Carroll received her bachelor’s and master’ degrees from the Medical University of South Carolina and she is currently pursuing her Doctorate of Nursing Practice at Sacred Heart University in Fairfield, Connecticut.
+Mrs. Carroll received her bachelor’s and master’ degrees from the Medical University of South Carolina and her Doctorate of Nursing Practice from Sacred Heart University in Fairfield, Connecticut.
 She is an alumnus certified Critical Care Nurse and actively certified as a Nurse Executive, Advanced.
 She is on The University of South Carolina – Beaufort Nursing Advisory Board and a member of the South Carolina Workforce Advisory Committee.

 Mrs. Carroll has fostered the development of several programs at Beaufort Memorial including the Preceptor Program, the clinical ladder program, the centralized staffing program, and participative management (Shared Governance).
 She has been responsible for the development and start-up of the Inpatient Rehab unit, the Wound Care Center and the Women’s Imaging Center.
 Her most recent accomplishment is the designation of Beaufort Memorial Hospital as a Pathway to Excellence Hospital.

 Alice Beddingfield Moss